interledger/open-payments/notes/vrp1.md

 }
 ```

-Coil polls the outgoing-payment for the latest state:
+At any time Coil polls the outgoing-payment for the latest state:

 ```http
 GET /alice/fi7td6dito8yf6t HTTP/1.1